-Priscilla Wehi I am Co-Director of Te Pūnaha Matatini Centre of Research Excellence in Complex Systems (a national New Zealand Tertiary Education Commission funded initiative).
-Te Pūnaha Matatini is one of 10 CoREs funded from 2021 until 2029.
+Priscilla Wehi Dr Priscilla Wehi is Co-Director of Te Pūnaha Matatini Centre of Research Excellence in Complex Systems (a national New Zealand Tertiary Education Commission funded initiative).
+Te Pūnaha Matatini is one of 10 CoREs funded from 2021 until the end of 2028.

 Current and recent positions